jamie/blog.tracefunc.com/_posts/2006-09-25-recursiveness.md

 ---
 title:  Recursiveness
-created_at: 2006-09-25 12:02:00 -0400
 tags:   [programming, ruby]

-directory:  2006/09/25
-filename:   recursiveness
-extension:

-layout:     article
+layout: post
-filter:
-  - markdown
 ---
 One of the big things I learned at University was that while "Recursion is a Wonderful Thing" (Thank you, Dr. Roelants), sometimes the performance can really hurt.
 Those times, it can pay to spend the effort turning that recursive function into a simple loop.
 Sure, it might not be as clean, or as elegant, or as natural to understand, but we're looking at performance here, right?